styler00dollar/VSGAN-tensorrt-docker/README.md

 **ANOTHER WARNING FOR PEOPLE WITHOUT `AVX512`: Instead of using `styler00dollar/vsgan_tensorrt:latest`, which I build with my 7950x and thus with all AVX, use `styler00dollar/vsgan_tensorrt:latest_no_avx512` in `compose.yaml` to avoid `Illegal instruction (core dumped)` which is mentioned in [this issue](https://github.com/styler00dollar/VSGAN-tensorrt-docker/issues/48).**

+**AND AS A FINAL INFO, `Error opening input file pipe:` IS NOT A REAL ERROR MESSAGE.
+That means invalid data got piped into ffmpeg and can be piped error messages for example.
+To see the actual error messages and what got piped, you can use `vspipe -c y4m inference.py -`.**

 Quickstart:
 ```bash
 # if you have Windows, install Docker Desktop https://www.docker.com/products/docker-desktop/